jeckman/wpbook/README.txt

 * First push to WP-Plugins Directory

 == To Do ==
+(Roughly in order of priority)
+* Leverage Facebook API for posting notifications to stream when a new blog post is published
+* Leverage Facebook API to publish notifications to stream when user leaves a comment (comment poster's stream and users streams)
+* Threaded comments.
+(If user has them enabled - requires WP 2.7.x)
+* Require PHP5, wrap update of profile boxes and notifications in a try-catch block to avoid uncaught exceptions
+* Prep for WordPress 3.0 and merge with WPMU
 * Update instructions in readme to match new options available in 1.3
-* Leverage new Facebook API to set user's status when a new blog post gets posted.
-* Capture Facebook Profile picture of user commenting in Facebook, display instead of Gravatar.
-(I think this will require actually fetching and storing the picture, not just its url, as it may not be available outside Facebook, and may change).
-* Deal with non-standard front pages (where user has set a static page in WordPress options)
+* Deal with non-standard front pages (where user has set a static page in WordPress options) - right now these configurations aren't really supported, and I'm not sure what support will mean - just listing posts and pages?
+(That actually works now if you just use your wordpress home url as your canvas callback)
-* Enable pages for things like cateories and tags, and enable links to those pages from the header/footer of the post (since 1.3).
+* Enable pages for things like cateories and tags, and enable links to those pages from the header/footer of the post
-* Add notification to wall/notes when user publishes a new post - for all users.
-(May require user to grant additional permissions).